tieskuh/esphome-comfoair/README.md

-# ComfoAir
+# Zendher WHR 950
 Port of ComfoAir protocol to ESPHome.io firmware originally by @wichers modified by @nyxnyx to be installed as external_components.
 Modified for the Zehnder WHR 950 by @tieskuh.

+# Configuration
 Add to your yaml configuration the definition of `external_components`:
 ```
 external_components: